coin-or/coin-or.github.io/pages/user/user_introduction.md

 ## Other Installation Methods

-Other ways of obtaining COIN include downloading it through a number of modeling language front-ends.
+Other ways of obtaining COIN-OR include downloading it through a number of modeling language front-ends.
 For example, COIN-OR can be used through
  * [GAMS](http://www.gams.com/help/index.jsp?topic=%2Fgams.doc%2Fsolvers%2Findex.html),
  * [MPL](http://www.maximalsoftware.com/solvers/coin.html), and